Glowing Scorpions in Kentucky? I’m Here for It…Maybe [VIDEO]

 HOLD UP...A GLOW-IN-THE-DARK SCORPION?

 Glow-in-the-dark scorpions?
 That's WAY better than black light posters.
 See what I mean at the 6:06 mark:

 THE SOUTHERN DEVIL SCORPION TRULY IS A SOUTHERNER

-A map at inaturalist.org reveals that these fun little arachnids are also indigenous to Tennessee, Alabama, Georgia, and South Carolina.
+A map at inaturalist.org reveals that these tiny arachnids--at maturity, they top out at 1.5 inches long--are also indigenous to Tennessee, Alabama, Georgia, and South Carolina.
 They also seem to make spotty appearances in North Carolina, Florida, Virginia, and Louisiana.

 InsectIdentification.org says that, like most North American breeds of scorpions, these guys aren't lethal.
 But a sting is a sting and it will hurt.
 There could also be an allergic reaction which, for some, would not be a good thing.

 So check that map again.
 If you're camping where there's a chance you might encounter one here in Kentucky, it wouldn't be a bad idea to shake out your shoes and sleeping bags like we always did, growing up, when were out visiting family in New Mexico.

 Out there, it's nothing to see the occasional scorpion.
 In Kentucky?
 Yeah, it's kind of bizarre.